aws/aws-cdk/packages/@aws-cdk/cli-plugin-contract/README.md

-Since these failures may happen for valid use case reasons, the CDK CLI offers an alternative mechanism for users to provide AWS credentials: credential plugins.
+Since these failures may happen for valid use case reasons, the CDK CLI offers an alternative mechanism for users to provide AWS credentials: credential provider plugins.

 This package defines the types and the contract between the CLI and the plugins, which plugin authors are expected to adhere to.

-[//]: # (TODO explain how the CLI gets hold of a plugin in the first place)
+The entrypoint is communicated to the CLI via the `--plugin` command line argument.
+The value of this argument should be a JavaScript file that, when `require`'d, will return an instance of the `Plugin` interface.

 Once the CLI gets an instance of a plugin, it first initializes plugin by calling the `Plugin.init()` method, if one is defined.
 The CLI uses this method